Accident Fault FAQ

 What Is Negligence?

 In the legal sense, "negligence" is the word used to describe any careless behavior that causes or contributes to an accident.
 As an example, if a person failed to stop at a red light and hit your car while going through an intersection, that person was probably negligent.

-In order to prove that someone was negligent and win your lawsuit, you must generally be able to prove five elements:
+To prove that someone was negligent and win your lawsuit, you must generally be able to prove five elements:

 - Cause in Fact: This is commonly called the "but-for" test.
 If you can show that, but for the defendant's actions, the plaintiff would not have been injured, then you have satisfied this element.
 For example, but for the defendant's drunk driving, the pedestrian would not have been injured.

 - Proximate Cause: This relates to the proximity of the defendant's actions to the harms at issue in the lawsuit.
 The injury must flow directly from the proximate cause and there may be more than one proximate cause.
 For example, if the defendant hit and injured a pedestrian while driving, and then at the hospital, the injured person called his grandma to tell her about his broken leg, and the grandma suffered a stroke, this may be outside the proximate cause of the defendant's actions.
 This element has an air of "fairness" around it and often asks whether it is fair to attribute the injury to the defendant's actions.

 - Damages: You must be able to show damages to prevail in your lawsuit.
 In a personal injury case, damages often include medical bills, lost income, pain and suffering, and damages that may be suffered in the future.